henuykc/SURE/Evaluation/Eval_NYT/readme.md

 Install the two packages SparqlWraper and pandas.
 Run the main script to generate the relations and then run the evaluation script to produce the results.

-For another relation, type changes the relationship type in the evaluation script and run the code.
+For another relation type, change the relationship type in the evaluation script and run the code.
 (The first step is always the main script to extract relations).

-The complete dataset with default annotation is available on KAGGLE.
+The complete dataset with default annotation is available on [KAGGLE](https://www.kaggle.com/duongthanhhung/nyt-relation-extraction).
 To change the default annotation, use the AllenAnnotation script to annotate for NEs.